ml-matthew-lam/relightable-3dgs/README.md

 ## Acknowledgments

-This project uses `gsplat.rasterization` and `gsplat.strategy.DefaultStrategy` from [gsplat](https://github.com/nerfstudio-project/gsplat) (from Nerfstudio team), used as an unmodified dependency.
+This project uses `gsplat.rasterization` and `gsplat.strategy.DefaultStrategy` from [gsplat](https://github.com/nerfstudio-project/gsplat) (from the Nerfstudio team), used as an unmodified dependency.